ibrajix/ibrajix/README.md

 ## WHO?

-I am Inuwa Ibrahim, A software engineer.
+I am Inuwa Ibrahim.
+A software engineer.
 I specialize in Android Development and also double up as a UI/UX designer.

 ## PORTFOLIO